martinezynwa/spotifyNewReleases/README.md

 ### TBD

+- [ ] DASHBOARD(GETTING NEW RELEASES)
+  - [x] figure out logic on backend
+  - [x] handle situation when two artists are listed as album/song creators
+  - [x] handle duplicates(when following two artists that released one song together)
+  - [ ] figure out why is axios post not working sometimes
+  - [ ] add group owner into the item input during group/artist creation
+  - [ ] lastFetchDate should be linked with user info from MongoDB
-- [ ] create groups of artists
+  - [ ] return what songs were added during the run from backend
+  - [ ] getting new releases should run automatically once per day, not manually

-  - [ ] get followed artists
+- [ ] GROUPS PAGE
-  - [ ] get user's playlists
+  - [x] get user's playlists
-  - [ ] create group
+  - [x] create group
+    - [x] list added artist inside group
-  - [ ] link the group with a specific playlist of an user
+  - [x] link the group with a specific playlist of an user
+  - [x] get followed artists
-  - [ ] manually add followed artists into the group
+  - [x] manually add followed artists into the group
+    - [x] in the dropdown on artists page, same playlist should not be listed twice
+    - [x] button to remove artist from a group + backend functionality
+    - [x] edit button and backend functionality
-  - [ ] check every artist's lately(using specific date) released music
+  - [x] check every artist's lately(using specific date) released music
-  - [ ] add the songs into the previously selected playlist
+  - [x] add the songs into the previously selected playlist

+- [ ] ARTISTS PAGE
-- [ ] get followed artists
+  - [x] get followed artists
-  - [ ] add option to unfollow
+  - [ ] add option to unfollow(from Spotify)
+    - [ ] unfollowing means automatically removing artists from database as well
+  - [ ] fix situation, after artist removal, clicking one more time on remove crashes the backend

+- [ ] RELEASES PAGE
+  - [x] basic load - show albums only
+  - [x] add info if album is single, EP/full album
+  - [x] separate API calls for songs/albums with more details for this page
+  - [x] option to list songs
+  - [x] show song details - number/artists/name/duration
+  - [ ] single button for toggling visibility

+- [ ] OTHERS
+  - [ ] custom hook that handles loading screen during API calls
-- [ ] show latest releases of followed users
+  - [ ] check why is token not refreshed automatically
+  - [ ] divide the services/controllers better, some are not where they should be